 Monroeville is a somewhat small city located in the state of Alabama.
 With a population of 6,110 people and two constituent neighborhoods, Monroeville is the 92nd largest community in Alabama.

-Unlike some cities, Monroeville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Monroeville are a mix of both white- and blue-collar jobs.
+Monroeville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Monroeville is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Monroeville who work in sales jobs (13.47%), law enforcement and fire fighting (10.06%), and teaching (9.20%).
+There are especially a lot of people living in Monroeville who work in sales jobs (14.14%), law enforcement and fire fighting (11.54%), and office and administrative support (11.31%).

-The per capita income in Monroeville in 2010 was $15,704, which is low income relative to Alabama and the nation.
-This equates to an annual income of $62,816 for a family of four.
-However, Monroeville contains both very wealthy and poor people as well.
-Monroeville also has one of the higher rates of people living in poverty in the nation, with 36.22% of its population below the federal poverty line.
+The per capita income in Monroeville in 2010 was $15,180, which is low income relative to Alabama and the nation.
+This equates to an annual income of $60,720 for a family of four.
+Monroeville also has one of the higher rates of people living in poverty in the nation, with 36.68% of its population below the federal poverty line.

 Monroeville is an extremely ethnically-diverse city.
 The people who call Monroeville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Monroeville residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Monroeville include Irish, German, Scots-Irish, and Scottish.

 The most common language spoken in Monroeville is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and French Creole.